 There has been even more progress in the last five years, but Algeria is still in the early stages of development when it comes to the internet and mobile banking.
 However, many market observers believe the potential is there.
 As long as the relevant legal, regulatory, and logistical frameworks are put in place, of course.

 The groundwork has already been laid.
 Towards the tail end of 2016, for example, 11 banks and nine companies participated in the launch of Algeria’s first e-payments service.
 By the end of that year, around 5000 e-payment transactions had been carried out and the service had accumulated around 930,000 subscribers.

-Neighbouring Tunisia, meanwhile, is seriously considering utilising digital banking to help boost its economy.
-In a media statement made during a seminar on digital banking at the headquarters of the Tunisian Confederation of Industry, Trade and Handicrafts (UTICA), general manager of Monetique Tunisie, Khaled Bettaieb, said that greater digitisation (and incentives for digitisation) were required.
+Neighbouring Tunisia, meanwhile, is seriously considering utilizing digital banking to help boost its economy.
+In a media statement made during a seminar on digital banking at the headquarters of the Tunisian Confederation of Industry, Trade and Handicrafts (UTICA), the general manager of Monetique Tunisie, Khaled Bettaieb, said that greater digitization (and incentives for digitization) were required.
 He explained: “Tunisia records 2.4 million online payments for a volume of about 166 million dinars.”
 A figure that proves there is evolution but which he feels is insufficient.

 The root problem is still that many Tunisians simply don’t trust their banks.
 New mobile banking apps such as the recently launched “Paymee,” however, are helping mend fences by allowing those who cannot easily access financial services, but who own a smartphone, to shop, transfer funds and pay bills online in a more secure and practical way.

 Since its launch last year, Paymee has attracted over 2,200 users, though just 2% of Tunisians have a mobile money account, compared with 4.4% worldwide, so there is obviously still a lot of ground left to be claimed.